FAQs

 Mediators begin with a needs assessment, diagnosis, and, ideally, a site visit.
 A systems design will also include a “procedures audit,” to study how issues and problems are currently resolved within an organization, available improvement paths, and a detailed plan for the implementation, maintenance, and evaluation of a new dispute resolution system.

 The FMCS does not receive appropriated funding for the dispute system design services it provides.
-An Agency will be charged only for mediator professional time and expenses associated with the delivery of mediation services.
-Mediator professional time is charged at a rate of $800/day or $130/hour based on an Inter-Agency Agreement between the FMCS and a requesting Agency.
+An Agency will be charged only for the mediator’s professional time and expenses associated with the delivery of mediation services on an inter-agency agreement with FMCS that will determine the cost of service.

 Regulatory Negotiations FAQs